Model once. Reuse everywhere. SQL with superpowers.

 Reuse

-Promote your new definitions up to your core model repos, deploy, and reuse everywhere.
+Promote definitions to your core model, deploy them, and reuse them everywhere.

 import core_ride_metrics;